themiszamani/B2SAFE-B2STAGE-Training/09-using-B2STAGE.md

 In the previous parts of the tutorial we have seen how we can employ the icommands to ingest data and how to synchronise this data with another iRODS grid using B2SAFE.

 **Exercise**
-Develop a script that will synchronize a directory tree from your client machine to the gridFTP/iRODS server, which will, when run multiple times, take into account changed and deleted files.
+Develop a script that will synchronise a directory tree from your client machine to the gridFTP/iRODS server, which will, when run multiple times, take into account changed and deleted files.
-The script shuold employ *globus-url-copy*, the *icommands* to run B2SAFE rules and own implemnted rules.
+The script should employ *globus-url-copy*.

-* Consult the help on *globus-url-copy* and search for convenient options
+* Consult the help on *globus-url-copy* and search for convenient options.
-* Synchronise your `gridftp<xyz>` directory on your client machine to `/aliceZone/home/alice/irods<x>/data/`
+* Synchronise your `gridftp<xyz>` directory on your client machine to `/aliceZone/home/alice/irods<x>/data/`.
-* Verify the data is properly updated, think of how to create and employ checksums and where to store them
+* Verify the data is properly updated, think of how to create and employ checksums and where to store them, on the client machine and on the iRODS/gridFTP server.
-* Synchronize again and verify no files are transfered
+* Synchronise again and verify no files are transfered.
-* Change a file
+* Change a file.
-* Synchronize again and verify the file is properly updated
+* Synchronise again and verify the file is properly updated.

-* Extend the script with generating PIDs for the data ingested into iRODS (this can be done manually or by using the B2SAFE rules)
+* Extend the script by generating PIDs for the data ingested into iRODS (this can be done manually or by using the B2SAFE rules).
-* Trigger the B2SAFE replication to *bob*
+* Trigger the B2SAFE replication to *bob* on the iRODS client.

 * Which operations should be executed by a data user and which should be done by a data admin or iRODS admin?

-#### Using the iRODS server rule engine
+#### Challenge: Using the iRODS server rule engine

 A better, and more advanced, approach is to use the iRODS rule engine to compute checksums and mint PIDs automatically.